NinadKarlekar/CutoutProAutomatorBot/README.md

    - Wait for 15 seconds for the enhancement process.
    - Click the "Free Download" button if it is visible.
    - Refresh the site using `F5`.
-   - Delete the original image from the folder.
    - Repeat the process for all images in the folder.

 ## Demo Video